-Increased Funding for Campaign Finance Board (CFB)
+Funding of the Campaign Finance and Disclosure Board

 LWV Minnesota Position: All Minnesota children should have equal access to a good public education.
 State funding for education should be at a level that makes programs of comparable substance and quality available to all.
 A student’s access to a good education should not depend on the wealth of his or her school district.

 NEWHF 630 and SF 453 Omnibus Education Policy and Finance.
 Rep. Paul Marquart (DFL-Dilworth) and Sen. Chuck Wiger (DFL-Maplewood).
 The 2013 E-12 Omnibus Bill, passed by the Minnesota Legislature and signed by Gov. Mark Dayton, adds $485 million in new funding for schools, including $40 million in early childhood scholarships for low income children.
 This represents a modest 2% increase in E-12 funding, following years of decreasing investment in education in Minnesota.

 The $40 million in early childhood scholarships, although welcome, falls far short of the $185.2 million sought by MinneMinds, the coalition of organizations advocating high quality early childhood care and education.